MilkJug1/OculusLinkLinux/README.md

 `main` - The branch which will be the most stable, but can fluctate between codebases between the `rust` and `cpp` branch

 `cpp` - This project rewritten in C++, and also will function as a nightly branch.

+> **Note**
+> At this current time, this will be the main branch for a minute, tho after a while this should be up to date to the main repo.
+The reason for this is that im trying to see something with Github.

 `rust` - As the name implies, this project just written in the rust programming language, OLfL was orginally going to be written in rust, though after thinking about it for a while, I didn't know if it was possible in Rust.
 I still have plans for it to be rewritten in rust, its just going to be when the first working c++ build is out to the public.